po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 # Setting Up a Repository with Git

-In this activity, we will walk through setting up a repository using terminal commands and Git version control.
+In this activity, we will walk through configuring your local git default branch to `main`.
+We will also go over another way to create a repository using `git init`.
+And finally we will review the `git pull` command.

 Git is an important tool that allows developers to track and store versions of content.

 Git is also an important way to collaborate and share code with others.
-For the duration of this Bootcamp, we will use Git to share code using a class repository which you will be required to download prior to each class.
+For the duration of this Bootcamp, we will use Git to share code using a class repository which you will be required to pull down prior to each class.
 In addition, for each homework assignment, you will provide a URL link to your GitHub repository containing your code for the grading team.

-This activity will review the terminal commands `mkdir`, `touch`, `cd`, `ls`, `pwd`.

-You will also gain familiarity in the use of the Git commands `config`, `clone`, `add`, `commit`, `push`, `pull`, and `status`.

-These commands are essential tools that you will use to create a repository, initialize version control on your projects, commit changes to a repository, and pull from a remote repo.
+For more information on setting up your git environment and using git commands, check out the [Getting Started with Git blog post](https://coding-boot-camp.github.io/full-stack/git/getting-started-with-git) on The Full-Stack Blog.

 ## Instructions